-- Our Modern Slavery Working Group continues to meet bi-annually to support the business to identify and manage modern slavery risks. - We continued to liaise with our supply chain partners and review contractual arrangements for modern slavery compliance. - We continued to implement our Modern Slavery Policy. - We continued to train and educate our staff in relation to modern slavery risks. - We continued to review metrics to assist us to assess the impact of our modern slavery risk management to enable us to measure our success. - We continued to raise modern slavery at performance meetings with our supply chain partners, with modern slavery becoming a standing agenda item with our supply chain partner.
+- Our Modern Slavery Working Group continues to meet regularly to support the business to identify and manage modern slavery risks. - We continued to liaise with our supply chain partners and review contractual arrangements for modern slavery compliance. - We continued to implement our Modern Slavery Policy. - We continued to train and educate our staff in relation to modern slavery risks.

+- We continued to review metrics to assist us to assess the impact of our modern slavery risk management to enable us to measure our success. - We continued to raise modern slavery at performance meetings with our supply chain partners, with modern slavery becoming a standing agenda item with our supply chain partner. - We reviewed our risk ratings for key contractors.